“Now write down this song and teach it to the Israelites and have them sing it, so that it may be a witness for me against them.” — Deuteronomy 31:19

 The rabbis explain two points regarding this commandment.
 The first is that even if you inherited a Torah scroll from your parents, you still are obligated to write your own.
 The second point is that this requirement can be fulfilled by acquiring many books about the Bible and studying them.

 Why are the rabbis so adamant that an inherited Torah scroll is not enough to fulfill this obligation, but so lenient when it comes to buying books about the Torah instead of actually writing a scroll?

 The answer can be understood by considering the goal of this commandment.

-That is our goal as well.
+That is the goal for us as well.
 Each of us can, and should, become a living Bible.
 We need to live its precepts and model its meaning.
-In this way, we will inscribe the words of the Bible on the pages of our lives.
+In this way, we will inscribe the very words of the Bible on the pages of our lives.

 With prayers for shalom, peace,